 Supports for business

-The government’s economic package also includes supplements for small businesses to help keep workers employed.
+The government’s economic package includes a three-month wage subsidy worth up to 75%starting retroactively from March 15.
 Corporations are being allowed to temporarily hold onto $55 billion in consumer taxes and income tax deducted from pay cheques until September 2019.

 We encourage everyone to keep yourself and workers safe.
 Apply for EI and other benefits online.

 For more information on these measures and others, visit the federal government’s COVID-19 Economic Response Plan.

 Emergency isolation support is available to working adults who must self-isolate or who are the sole care-giver for a dependent in self-isolation.
 A one-time payment of $1,146 is available until the federal emergency payments begin in April.

 Residents can defer electricity and natural gas bill payments for the next 90 days.